This is probably one of my favorite passages in scripture. Paul writes,

 More, Paul tells us that he is the God of all comfort.
 So not only does he feel compassion for us, but he reaches down to touch us.
 I think of the time that Jesus dealt with a leper that came to him one day (Matthew 8).
 Not only did Jesus look upon him with compassion, but he actually reached out and touched him.
 This man probably hadn’t experienced human touch for years because others had feared catching his disease.
 But in Jesus’ touch, the man found comfort and healing.

 And though sufferings may abound in our lives now, God’s comfort will abound toward us even more (verse 5, ESV).

 Paul spoke from experience.
 He himself went through intense suffering, more than he could handle on his own.
-I have heard and taught many times that God will never let us go through more than we can handle.
-That is a true, but not complete statement.
+I have heard and actually taught many times that God will never let us go through more than we can handle.
+But as I reflect on this passage, it seems to me that while this is a true statement, it’s incomplete.
 God often does let us go through more than we can handle…in our own strength.
 He stretches us beyond what we can handle to our breaking point.
 Why?

 Paul tells us.

 But this happened that we might not rely on ourselves but on God, who raises the dead.
 (9)

 In other words, God will put us in these situations to teach us that we can’t make it through this life alone.
 But if we rely on him, he is the God who is so powerful he can raise the dead.
 And in the hopelessness of our situation, by his grace, he can pull us out and give us new hope and life.